dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 ### Metrics
 This is a basic binary classification problem, so the metrics are pretty straight forward.
 The baseline (Riordan *3) used F1 which is a measure of a test's accuracy.
 It considers both the precision P and the recall R of the test to compute the score.
-More specifically, they used a weighted calculatio for F1 that takes in to consideration any imbalance in the datasets.
-The datasets in these projects show some imbalance although nothing extreeme like a fraud detection problem.
-The results of F1 are not expected to differ drastacly from simple accuracy but are a more accurate measure.
+More specifically, they used a weighted calculation for F1 that takes in to consideration any imbalance in the datasets.
+The datasets in these projects show some imbalance although nothing extreme like a fraud detection problem.
+The results of F1 are not expected to differ drastically from simple accuracy but are a more accurate measure.

 F1 = 2 * (P * R) / (P + R)